 How Do You Become an Evolutionary Psychologist?

 The examples throughout this article demonstrate the usefulness of other disciplines when analyzing the origins of certain human behaviors.
-For instance, having prior experience with anthropology will familiarize you with evolution specifically for humans, while also diving into cultural aspects of behavior.
+For instance, having prior experience with anthropology can familiarize an individual with evolution specifically for humans, while also diving into the cultural aspects of behavior.